rodolfokeesey/Haverford_Environmental_Chamber/README.md

 1) Before beginning chamber use, the color calibration reference photos of the Xrite Color Checker must be taken.

 2) Take two photos of the Xrite Color Checker.
 The orientation of the photos must match the included examples.
+Adjust the focus and the height of the camera until the color checker is in focus.

 3) Once the two calibration photos have been taken, run the calibration_color_extraction.py script, and follow the prompts.
 After calibration is completed, the Aging Chamber is ready for use.